 A. Those who see guns as merely a tool with many valid uses and believe that there should be little government control over personal firearm ownership and usage.

 (This view is generally held by people who live in more rural areas and use guns for good, useful and valid purposes or know those who do);

 B. Those who view guns as a very dangerous tool with few valid uses – and often used wrongly - and would like a good deal of government control - many laws, rules and restrictions - over private citizen gun ownership and usage.

-(This view is generally held by urban people who do not own guns nor do they know people who use guns for good, useful or valid purposes).
+(This view is generally held by urban people in cities who do not own guns nor do they know people who use guns for good, useful or valid purposes).